2017 is the year to push even further and we are now using the car to see how far we can go with the FA20 engine and Ecutek ecu.

 Helix lightweight steel flywheel, Helix uprated clutch cover and 4 paddle cerrametalic clutch plate, M factory carbon propshaft, M factory 4.4 final drive and 1.5 way plate LSD.
 Standard Gearbox.

 BC Racing external resevoir coilover kit.
-S Wave adjustable rear suspension arms and front roll centre adjuster.
-SuperPro polyurethane bushes all round.
+S Wave adjustable camber arms, adjustable rear suspension arms, and front roll centre adjuster.
+SuperPro polyurethane bush kit.
 Summit 3 point strut brace and 4 point lower brace, rear anti roll bar braces.

 Front: Stoptech 4 pot calipers and 328mm discs with Ferodo DS2500 pads